JeffShepherd/Rancid-Tomatillos-V2/README.md

 * New technologies!
 React, Router, and Cypress were new concepts to us before this project
 * Component architecture, and deciding which components should hold state
+* Running into a late issue with a user flow we never considered
+* Ensuring we prioritize our learning over adding more features to this application

 ---